Best DIY Oil Stain Remover for Clothes

 After your clothing has been left alone with the solution sitting on it, toss it in the washer and wash as you normally would.

-If for some reason your item STILL has an oil stain after you pull it out of the wash, DON’T dry it!!
+If for some reason your item STILL has an oil stain after you pull it out of the wash, don’t let it dry!!
 Repeat these steps again until the stain is gone.
+Let us know how this DIY oil stail remover worked on your oil stain!

 Trending DIY Projects